-At 11 GeV, significant synchrotron radiation is emitted when the electron beam is bent in a magnetic field.
-The total radiated power rises as β^4 for the same bend radius.
-At 11 GeV, this radiation load will be a significant background in the photon detector and may overwhelm the signal from Compton scattering.
-Figure 152 shows the energy spectrum of synchrotron light attenuated by lead shielding between 1-5 mm thick, depending on the beam energy.
+In order to reduce the synchrotron radiation in the region of acceptance for Compton scattered electrons, the fringe fields at the edges of the chicane dipoles were modified with magnetic "shims" to soften the bend into and out of the interaction region.
+Figure 154 shows the energy spectrum of synchrotron light attenuated by lead shielding between 1-5 mm thick, depending on the beam energy.
 On the left, the spectrum for 11 GeV with unmodified magnets is compared to calculations for the recent runs of HAPPEX-III (3 GeV) and PV-DIS (6 GeV).
 On the right, the energy spectrum ("Fringe 2") is shown when iron extensions, 15 cm in length, are added to the dipole magnets in order to provide an extended region of reduced field.
 This reduced magnetic field produces synchrotron light with lower energy range and with reduced intensity, for the portion of the electron beam trajectory that projects to the photon detector.
-With this modification, the bending strength of the magnet remains the same but the synchrotron light radiated into the detector is reduced by a factor of 10^4 , to a level comparable to HAPPEX-III.
-The magnetic field extensions were modeled using TOSCA, and have been constructed.
-Field measurements have been taken to verify the magnetic model for both the integral Bdl and the shape of the fringe field with and without the field extensions.
-These field extension pieces have been built and will be ready for installation at the start of 11 GeV operations.
+With this modification, the bending strength of the magnet remains the same but the synchrotron light radiated into the detector is reduced by a factor of 10^4 .
+The magnetic field extensions were modeled using TOSCA.
+They have been installed and used in 2016 with 11 GeV operation of the polarimeter.

-Figure 152: Energy spectrum of synchrotron radiation penetrating lead shielding of thickness listed.
-Plot on left shows unmodified chicane magnets, plot on right shows energy spectrum for proposed magnetic shims which reduce the field for the bend radiating into the Compton photon detector acceptance.
+Figure 154: Energy spectrum of synchrotron radiation penetrating lead shielding of thickness listed.
+Plot on left shows unmodified chicane magnets, plot on right shows energy spectrum when using magnetic shims which reduce the field for the bend radiating into the Compton photon detector acceptance.
 Note the different horizontal scales between the plots.